 Depending on your location within the central city there are several alternative routes for making your way to Jingshan Park.
 For your convenience make use of adjacent Satellite

-high this Pavilion riding atop the hill used to be the highest point of the city of Beijing.
+At 46 meters high this pavilion riding atop the hill used to be the highest point of the city of Beijing.
 Today it is a most popular place from where one can overview the grounds of the entire Palace Museum.
 Naturally, one has to hike to the top of the Coal Hill or Jingshan, to be rewarded with the view.